Windows Server 2008 (R2) End of Life | What to Do Now?

 Precaution: Add protection for important data in Server 2008 (R2)

-No matter which method you prefer, the first thing you need to do is creating protection for existing crucial data, especially the data of clients.
+No matter which method you prefer, the first thing you need to do is create protection for existing crucial data, especially the data of clients.
 Now that security updates are no longer available, we can't throw away data backups anymore.
 Two practical backup utilities will be recommended for different backup conditions.

 For users who own one or two Windows 2008 Servers, AOMEI Backupper Server edition is recommended.
 This comprehensive software embeds with various backup and cloning options.
 In terms of Backup, you have System Backup, Disk Backup, File/Folder Backup, Partition Backup.
 Additional features would include schedule backup (daily, weekly, monthly, event-trigger, etc.) and backup scheme (incremental, differential, etc.).